Learning Prusa Slicer: Settings and Supports

 Print settings refers to the detail of the print.
 The lower the number, the more detailed your print will be.
 However, it is important to note that a more detailed print will result in a longer print time, as well as an increased chance of failure or ‘stringing’ of material.
 Personally, I would recommend 0.15mm QUALITY as a default setting for most prints, and 0.10mm DETAIL for your high-quality requirements.

 Further down, you’ll find supports and infill settings.
-Software such as PrusaSlicer has the capability to autogenerate supports, if you choose to enable them.
+Software such as PrusaSlicer has the capability to auto generate supports, if you choose to enable them.
 Supports will be needed for items that have large protrusions and/or overhangs.
 These can also be drawn manually, with more advanced settings.
 Infill settings determine how much material is used inside your item.
 By default, this is 15%, which should be sufficient for most items, although this can be increased to increase the durability of items which need to withstand stress.

 Printing with a Slicer

 Alright, you’ve arranged your object, tweaked all your settings, and now you’re ready to print.
 Now luckily, this is the easiest part of the process.
 Simply click the slice now button on the bottom right, and the software will process your print bed.
 What you’ll get is a ‘g-code’, and a print time.
 The print time is just a reference for you, and is generally fairly accurate.
 The g-code is what is exported to your printer’s USB, to allow it to print.
-At this stage, you are still able to tweak little bits of the settings, however for large edits, you need to reenter edit mode by clicking on the little box on the bottom left, or with Ctrl+5.
+At this stage, you are still able to tweak little bits of the settings, however for large edits, you need to re-enter edit mode by clicking on the little box on the bottom left, or with Ctrl+5.

 Once you’re happy with your settings, export that file, insert the USB into your printer, and get printing!

-Advanced Maneuvers
+Advanced Manoeuvres

 The above is all you need to know for most of your simple, prearranged files.
 However, you may find that you want to change more aspects of your prints, such as size, or more specific supports or infill.
 For this, we need to switch to the Advanced tab of the slicer, located on the top right of the page.
 This will unlock a few more options for us to play around with.